zenomt/mdslides/README.md

 <img src="pipeline.svg" />

-See [mdslides.html](mdslides.html) for a rendered presentation about this toolset.
-Its source is `mdslides.md` linked in the "Links" slide at the end;
-GitHub Pages changes a direct link in this document to point to the rendered HTML.
+See [mdslides.html](mdslides.html) for a rendered presentation about this presentation toolset.
+Its source is `mdslides.md` linked in the "Links" slide at the end; GitHub Pages changes a direct link in this document to point to the rendered HTML.

 The CSS slide technique was inspired by
 "[Creating a Slide Deck with Just HTML and CSS][knowler]" by Nathan Knowler